messlabnyu/irqdebloat/README.md

 | WRT54GL           | `data/wrt/linux`   | N/A                  | N/A                   | N/A               | N/A |
 | SteamLink         | `data/steamlink/linux`  | N/A             | N/A                   | N/A               | N/A |

+<sup> * Some of memory dump files are split into multiple parts to fit in 100MB size limit. use `cat mem.gz_part.*>mem.gz` to reassemble </sup>

 # Build

-LLVM 3.3 is required to build PANDA.
+LLVM 3.3 is required to build PANDA (`fuzzer/buildllvm.sh`).
 Make sure to install it under repo root `llvm` dir, and then run `fuzzer/build.sh` to build PANDA.

-Trace analysis depends on [Binary Ninja](https://binary.ninja).
+Trace analysis depends on [Binary Ninja (Headless)](https://binary.ninja).
 All scripts are tested on the Headless version.
 May require [Unicorn](https://www.unicorn-engine.org) dependency when analyzing MIPS traces.
+Currently support Arm32 and MIPS Rev.1.

 # Run